kalbasit/shabka/rfcs/0001-shabka-usage-design.md

 the tools in the `scripts/` directory.
-This will allow them to do everything they could do using the `nixos-rebuild` command, plus building a host, checking what changed in their host's generation between two git refs, and maybe even pushing his hosts' configurations to Cachix.
+This will allow them to do everything they could do using the `nixos-rebuild` command, plus building a host, checking what changed in their host's generation between two git refs, and maybe even pushing their hosts' configurations to Cachix.

 Here is what the CLI usage might look like: